Operation Frederick Hill: 1969

-On 8 September at 10:50 a Brigade unit received rocket-propelled grenade fire and fire from a command-detonated mine from an unknown number of PAVN/VC while operating 4 mi west of Tam Kỳ, the troopers returned fire supported by artillery fire.
+On 8 September at 10:50 a brigade unit received rocket-propelled grenade fire and fire from a command-detonated mine from an unknown number of PAVN/VC while operating 4 mi west of Tam Kỳ, the troopers returned fire supported by artillery fire.
 US losses were 2 killed.
-At 14:00 on the same day a Brigade unit 14 mi north northwest of Tam Kỳ received small arms fire from an estimated PAVN/VC squad, the troops returned fire and were supported by artillery and the PAVN/VC disengaged.
-On 9 September at 18:00 a Brigade unit operating 10 mi southwest of Tam Kỳ received small arms fire, a search of the area found a weapons cache containing 8 individual and 2 crew-served weapons.
-At 19:15 that evening a Brigade unit received rocket-propelled grenade fire 4 mi west of Tam Kỳ, US losses were 1 killed.
-On 17 September a Brigade unit found a mass grave containing the bodies of 17 PAVN/VC 24 mi west of Tam Kỳ.
-On 21 September at 16:35 a Brigade reconnaissance element directed mortar fire onto 7 PAVN/VC they had sighted 12 mi west of Tam Kỳ killing 5 of them.
-On 22 September at 09:45 a Brigade unit air-assaulted into an area 16 mi west of Tam Kỳ.
+At 14:00 on the same day a brigade unit 14 mi north northwest of Tam Kỳ received small-arms fire from an estimated PAVN/VC squad, the troops returned fire and were supported by artillery and the PAVN/VC disengaged.
+On 9 September at 18:00 a brigade unit operating 10 mi southwest of Tam Kỳ received small-arms fire, a search of the area found a weapons cache containing 8 individual and 2 crew-served weapons.
+At 19:15 that evening a brigade unit received rocket-propelled grenade fire 4 mi west of Tam Kỳ, US losses were 1 killed.
+On 17 September a brigade unit found a mass grave containing the bodies of 17 PAVN/VC 24 mi west of Tam Kỳ.
+On 21 September at 16:35 a brigade reconnaissance element directed mortar fire onto 7 PAVN/VC they had sighted 12 mi west of Tam Kỳ killing 5 of them.
+On 22 September at 09:45 a brigade unit air-assaulted into an area 16 mi west of Tam Kỳ.
 Three UH-1 helicopters were hit by PAVN/VC ground fire and made forced landings in the vicinity, destroying two of the helicopters and damaging the third.
 The infantrymen contacted and engaged a PAVN/VC force in the area of the landing zone.
-Heavy small arms and automatic weapons fire was exchanged and the PAVN/VC employed RPGs.
-Another element of the Brigade reinforced, and fighting continued into the early afternoon with helicopter gunships and artillery supporting the ground troops.
+Heavy small-arms fi and automatic weapons fire was exchanged and the PAVN/VC employed RPGs.
+Another element of the brigade reinforced, and fighting continued into the early afternoon with helicopter gunships and artillery supporting the ground troops.
 At 13:10 the PAVN/VC withdrew, leaving 15 dead and one crew-served weapon, US losses were 5 killed.
 On 30 September helicopter gunships from the 212th Combat Aviation Battalion observed and engaged PAVN/VC 17 mi north of Tam Kỳ killing 26 PAVN/VC and destroying two sampans and two structures.

-On 2 October a Brigade unit found 8 PAVN/VC bodies 9 mi southwest of Tam Kỳ, they had apparently been killed in air strikes several weeks previously.
+On 2 October a brigade unit found 8 PAVN/VC bodies 9 mi southwest of Tam Kỳ, they had apparently been killed in air strikes several weeks previously.